-he MACC located in Harrisburg, PA is the Mid-Atlantic sub-geographic area coordination center for six states, three FS units, four NPS units, one US Fish and Wildlife Services (USFWS) unit, and resources from other cooperating agencies (i.e. National Weather Service, Regional Offices, FEMA, Research Programs, etc.).
-The MACC has initial response responsibility for three (3) NF: the Allegheny NF (ALF) in Pennsylvania, the Monongahela NF (MOF) in West Virginia, the Wayne NF (WAF) in Ohio and in the future the New River Gorge NPS (NRP).
+he MACC, located in Harrisburg, PA is the Mid-Atlantic sub-geographic area coordination center for six states, three FS National Forests, four NPS zones with 38 parks, parts of 2 US Fish and Wildlife Services Zones with 26 Refuges, and resources from other cooperating agencies (i.e. National Weather Service, Regional Offices, FEMA, Research Programs, etc.).
+The MACC has initial response responsibility for three (3) NF: the Allegheny NF (ALF) in Pennsylvania, the Monongahela NF (MOF) in West Virginia, the Wayne NF (WAF) in Ohio and in the future New River Gorge NPS (NRP).
 In addition to these National Forests, initial response responsibility exists for some State Offset lands.

 The principal mission of MACC is the cost effective and timely coordination of land management agency's successful emergency response for wildland fire.
 As a partner in the National Response Framework (NRF) and as an interagency cooperator, the MACC will also meet the requirements of all-hazard incidents as directed by the NRF or Presidential and Secretarial direction.
-This is accomplished through planning, situation monitoring, and expediting resource orders between States, National Association of State Foresters (NASF), US Fish and Wildlife Service Regions, Forest Service Regions, National Park Services Regions, National Weather Service (NWS) Regions, Federal Emergency Management Agency (FEMA) Regions through the United States Fire Administration (USFA) and other cooperating agencies.
+This is accomplished through planning, situation monitoring, and expediting resource orders between States, National Association of State Foresters (NASF), US Fish and Wildlife Service Regions, Forest Service Regions, National Park Services Regions, National Weather Service (NWS) Regions, Federal Emergency Management Agency (FEMA) Regions, through the United States Fire Administration (USFA), and other cooperating agencies.

-The MACC Interagency Mobilization Guide (MOB) supplements the Eastern Area Interagency Mobilization Guide (EAMOB) and the National Interagency Mobilization Guide (NMOB) and identifies standard Mid Atlantic procedures which guide the operations of multi-agency logistical support activity throughout the coordination system.
+The MACC Interagency Mobilization Guide (MOB) supplements the Eastern Area Interagency Mobilization Guide (EAMOB) and the National Interagency Standards for Resource Mobilization (NISRM).
+It identifies standard procedures which guide the operations of multi-agency logistical support activity throughout the coordination system.
 This guide is intended to facilitate interagency dispatch coordination, ensuring the most timely and cost-effective incident support services available are provided.
 It is designed to accommodate amendments as needed and will be retained as current material until amended.